-First, it is important to understand that if the Supreme Court overturns Roe, it will not make abortion illegal.
-It will simply mean that each state will get to decide if abortion is legal or not.
+It is important to understand that this decision does not make abortion illegal.
+It simply means that each state will get to decide if abortion is legal or not.
 And the states will be able to impose restrictions on abortion.
 Some states already have restrictions on the books that are not valid under current law, and may suddenly become valid if Roe is overturned.

 Maryland Laws on Abortion